Zoning Overview and Definitions

 Accessory Dwelling Unit

 An accessory dwelling unit is a smaller, independent residential dwelling unit located on the same lot as a stand-alone single-family home.
+This regulation exists in residential areas, primarily applying to homeowners.

 Accessory uses are land uses found on the same parcel as the principal use and are subordinate, customary, and incidental to the principal use.